Leyart/getting-and-cleaning-data/CodeBook.md

 *  A 79-feature vector with time and frequency domain numeric features extracted from the datasets.

 A final dataset is created by averaging each numeric feature for each activity and each subject.
-Ddply with numcolwise(mean) applies the mean column by column for each numerical column over the data grouped by Subject and Activity and then combines the result into a data frame.
+`Ddply` with numcolwise(mean) applies the mean column by column for each numerical column over the data grouped by Subject and Activity and then combines the result into a data frame.

-The following table lists the 17 signals represented in the features to the variables names present in the dataset. ".XYZ" denotes the three variables (separated in different columns) that represent each axis.
+The following table relates the 17 signals represented in the features to the variables names present in the dataset. ".XYZ" denotes the three variables (separated in different columns) that represent each axis.
 ".TYPE" denotes if the column is related to the mean or standard deviation for the considered feature.